zhongzachary/sonoma-screen-savers/README.md

-# macOS Sonoma Screen Savers
+# macOS Screen Savers

-Here is a list of all the screen savers from macOS Sonoma.
+Here is a list of all the screen savers from macOS Sonoma & Sequoia.

 Feel free to click through each link to watch them in browser first before downloading them in your System Settings (as they can take a large amount of storage, totaling over 50GB).